related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 Although at the moment the regulator does not seethe need to take concrete steps to issue their own digital currency in the Eurozone, confirmation of the concept will help evaluate the operation of digital currencies in practice.

-The ECB emphasizes that ongoing work does notfocused on practical implementation and does not imply a transition to CBDC.
-In particular, the study aims to study the benefits of new technologies for European citizens so that they are ready to act if necessary.
+The ECB emphasizes that the work carried out is notis focused on practical implementation and does not imply a transition to CBDC.
+In particular, the study aims to explore the benefits of new technologies for European citizens so that they are prepared to act when necessary.